 - Private Land Platforms:

-These options give you the flexibility to stay close to your route when needed, but also to branch out into more scenic countryside when time allows.
+These options give you the flexibility to stay close to your route when needed, or branch out into more scenic countryside when time allows.

 3. Full Overlanding: Off-Road and Wild

-If you’re equipped and seeking adventure, Europe also offers overlanding and wild camping opportunities.
-Scandinavia allows broad wild camping under allemansrätten (right to roam), while Spain, Portugal, and much of Central Europe have stricter rules but still pockets of accessible wild land.
+If you’re equipped and seeking adventure, Europe offers solid overlanding and wild camping options.
+Scandinavia allows broad wild camping under allemansrätten (right to roam), while Spain, Portugal, and much of Central Europe have stricter rules but still have pockets of accessible wild land.

 - Use iOverlander for remote spots.